Pax Labs: Juul

-On June 1, 2015, the company introduced Juul, a type of e-cigarette that utilizes nicotine salts that exist in leaf-based tobacco, for its key ingredient.
+In June 2015, the company introduced Juul, a type of e-cigarette that utilizes nicotine salts that exist in leaf-based tobacco, for its key ingredient.
 They were given a US patent for their nicotine salt preparation in 2015.
 The nicotine salts are said to create an experience more like smoking than other e-cigarettes on the market.
 The e-cigarette is shaped like a USB flash drive and recharges using a magnetic USB deck.
 Each cartridge (called a Juul pod) contains about the same amount of nicotine as one pack of cigarettes and delivers approximately 200 hits.

 Juul attempts to deliver a nicotine peak in five minutes, similar to a traditional cigarette.
 Mango was among the five most popular flavors, but it is no longer available in the United States where now only menthol and tobacco flavors are sold.
 A Juul starter kit sells for about $49.99.
 Given the high nicotine concentrations in Juul, the nicotine-related health consequences of its use by young people could be more severe than those from their use of other e-cigarette products.

 In 2017 Juul Labs was spun out of Pax Labs as an independent company.
 Tyler Goldman, former CEO of Pax Labs, was named CEO of Juul after the spin-off.